LeaKats/semicompAFT/README.md

 # semicompAFT

 The script for running the estimation is called "Estimation function".
-Before running the estimation procedure, the cpp file file should be read before executing the estimation.
+The cpp files should be reab before running the estimation function.
-Here we list the arguments: of the estimation function :
+Here we list the arguments of the estimation function: